vishal-git/dapt-619-assignments/assignments/dapt-619_assignment-01.md

 1. Create a fork of the course repository from: `https://github.com/vishal-git/dapt-619`.
 2. Create a **feature branch** for your work.
 3. Add a `README.md` file using the `touch` command in your terminal.
 Add your first and last name to this file using the `echo` command with `>`.
 Also append the current date to the file.
 (The exact date doesn't matter.)
 4. Create a **Python virtual environment** for your work.
 Activate it.
+[You can verify that you're using the Python executable from your virtual environment by running `which python` or `where python`.]
 5. Install all Python dependencies using the provided `requirements.txt`.

 ### Scoring Script
 6. A Linear Regression model has been trained using `eruptions` as the *independent* variable and `waiting` as the *dependent* (target) variable.
 Review the code in `./src/simple_linear_demo.py`.
 The saved model is available in the `./models/` directory.
-Write a scoring script that reads the Geyser dataset, scores it using the model artifact, and exports the scored dataset to the `./data/scored/` folder.
+Write a scoring script that reads the Geyser dataset, scores it using the model artifact, and exports the scored dataset to a new `./data/scored/` folder.
-7. Add the scoring script to Git using `git add`.
+7. Check which files are being tracked using `git status`, and then add the scoring script to Git using `git add`.
+8. If the Python virtual environment folder (e.g., `venv`) shows up as a tracked folder, follow these steps:
+    a) Create a file named `.gitignore`.
+    b) Add that folder name to it using the `echo` command.
+    c) If you run `git status` again, the virtual environment folder won't show up as a tracked file.
+    d) Stage the `.gitignore` file using `git add`.
-8. Run this script with the `python` command and export the scored dataset with three columns: two columns from the original dataset and one additional column that contains the predictions.
+9. Run this script with the `python` command and export the scored dataset with three columns: two columns from the original dataset and one additional column that contains the predictions.
-9. Add the scored dataset to Git.
+10. Add the scored dataset to Git.
-10. Commit the scoring script and the scored dataset to the Git repository.
+11. Commit your changes to the Git repository.
 Write a meaningful commit message.
+This commit should include the scoring script, the scored dataset, and the `.gitignore` file (if created in step 8).
-11. Push your changes to the remote branch.
+12. Push your changes to the remote branch.

+### Plotting
+13. Modify your scoring script to add some code that creates a plot between actual vs. predicted waiting times.
+Use your choice of Python package for plotting.
+Install the package of your choice and update `requirements.txt` file accordingly.[Hint: Use `pip freeze`.]
+14. Save the figure as `geyser_predictions.png` in a `plots/` folder.
+15. Commit and push your changes to the remote branch.

 ### Unit Testing
-12. Write a test function to ensure the scoring process works correctly.
+16. Write a test function to ensure the scoring process works correctly.
 Include three separate `assert` statements:
     a) The number of predicted values must match the number of input values for `eruptions`.
     b) All predicted values must be finite (not NaN or inf).
     c) All predicted values must be positive (greater than zero).
 Write a single unit test function that includes these checks.
+Save the unit test as `test_scoring.py` inside a `tests/` folder.
 Use the three values provided in the code below for these checks.
 ```
     pipeline = joblib.load(model_path)